 ASM in Arizona

-ASM established a US headquarters in Arizona in 1976, making us one of the first semiconductor equipment companies in the state.
+ASM established a North American headquarters in Arizona in 1976, making us one of the first semiconductor companies in the state.
 Today, Arizona is home to our largest research & development facility worldwide.

 We have been in Arizona for nearly half a century and are not going anywhere.
-We are expanding our North American HQ by investing in a new state-of-the-art site, which will be the new home to over 1,000 ASMers.
+We are building a new North American headquarters to house our largest R&D center in the world.

 Want to know more about our new facility?